-Yep, I did it and had Missy tested with Pet Medella’s Bioenergetic Scan!
+Yep, I did it and had Missy tested with Pet Medella’s Sensitivity Scan!

-That’s a test that scans for allergies and environmental sensitivities using your pet’s DNA.
+That’s a test that scans for food allergies and environmental sensitivities using your pet’s DNA.

 So why did I do it?
 After all, I constantly brag about my little cancer survivor’s excellent health, right?
 So why question it?

 Well, for one I was naturally curious to find out what the scan results would be, but I was also intrigued by the holistic nature of the test.

 I mean, I DID incorporate many lifestyle changes following her cancer scare.

 For example, switching her from kibble to raw dog food, vaccinating her a lot less and no longer using dryer sheets – did you know that those are filled with chemicals?!

 However, I had yet to seek advice from a holistic practitioner like PetMedella.